Facebook frustrates advertisers as boycott over hate speech kicks off

 But the executives offered no new details on how they would tackle hate speech, the sources said.
 Instead, they pointed back to recent press releases, frustrating advertisers on the calls who believe those plans do not go far enough.

-Facebook Chief Executive Mark Zuckerberg has agreed to meet with the organizers of the boycott, a spokeswoman said late Tuesday.
+Facebook Chief Executive Mark Zuckerberg agreed to meet with the organizers of the boycott, a spokeswoman said.
+One of those groups, the Anti-Defamation League, said the meeting would happen on Monday or Tuesday next week.

 U.S. civil rights groups including the Anti-Defamation League, NAACP and Color of Change started the "Stop Hate for Profit" campaign after the death of Floyd, a Black man who died under the knee of a white police officer last month.